Apple Watch 4: Rumored specs, price, release date

 Now that Apple's iPhone event is officially set for Wednesday, Sept.
-12, expectations for an updated Apple Watch 4 is higher than before.
+12, expectations for an updated Apple Watch 4 are higher than before.
+In fact, we may already know what it looks like.

 In the three years since the original Apple Watch debuted in 2015, it's become the top watch on the market.
 And even though updates have included GPS and full swim-ready water resistance in the Apple Watch Series 2, and onboard cellular connectivity in Apple Watch Series 3, the overall look of the wearable has remained pretty consistent.

-But judging by the prominent "O" in Apple's invitation for its event, the next version could finally be where Apple makes some bigger changes to how it actually looks -- just in time to go up against a brand-new Google smartwatch and the Samsung Galaxy Watch, which launched on Aug.
-24. It looks like the smartwatch battle will be more heated in 2018 than ever.
+Could this be where Apple makes some bigger changes to how it actually looks -- just in time to go up against a brand-new Google smartwatch and the Samsung Galaxy Watch, which launched on Aug.
+24?
+It looks like the smartwatch battle will be more heated in 2018 than ever.

 As for software, WatchOS 5, unveiled at Apple's WWDC developer conference in San Jose, brings a number of fitness improvements to the table, an instant watch-to-watch walkie-talkie mode, support for podcasts and an ability to play audio from third-party apps on the go.